Spring Garden Revival

 Northfield’s Implementation of Illinois Organic Waste Regulations for Dethatched Material

-Northfield enforces state and local regulations for organic waste management, in alignment with the Illinois Environmental Protection Act (415 ILCS 5).
-Yard waste, including dethatched material, is prohibited from household trash and must be disposed of through municipal programs.
-Residents can participate in curbside collection or utilize the yard waste drop-off site, following requirements for biodegradable paper bags or rigid containers.
-On-site composting is permitted, provided that compost piles are set back 5-10 feet from property lines and thatch is mixed with brown materials (e.g., leaves) to ensure proper aeration and moisture.
-These practices support Northfield’s sustainability goals and reduce landfill waste.
-For composting guidelines, collection schedules, and regulatory details, contact:
+Northfield enforces Illinois organic waste management regulations under the Illinois Environmental Protection Act (415 ILCS 5), which prohibit disposal of yard waste, including dethatched material, in household trash.
+The village’s yard waste collection program requires residents to use biodegradable paper bags or rigid containers—plastic bags are not accepted.
+On-site composting is encouraged, provided that compost piles are set back 5-10 feet from property lines and thatch is mixed with brown materials like leaves to ensure proper aeration and moisture.
+These practices support Northfield’s sustainability initiatives and waste reduction goals.
+For more information on composting guidelines, collection schedules, and disposal requirements, contact:

 Northfield Department of Public Works